Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Introduction

+\textbf{(iii)} Lastly, given the above linear combination of linearly independent elements, when the density estimation $g_{\widehat{G}_n}(Y|X)$ converges to the true density $g_{G_*}(Y|X)$, the associated coefficients in that combination also go to zero.
+Then, via some transformations, those limits lead to a system of polynomial equations introduced in equation~\eqref{eq:system_equation}.
+This system admits a much more complex structure than what considered in previous work \cite{ho2022gaussian,do_strong_2022}.

-These fundamental challenges from the softmax gating suggest that the previous loss functions, such as Wasserstein distance~\cite{Nguyen-13, Ho-Nguyen-Ann-16, ho2022gaussian}, being employed to study parameter estimation in standard mixture models or mixture of experts with covariate-free gating functions are no longer sufficient as these loss functions heavily rely on the assumptions that the weights of these models are independent of the covariates.
+These fundamental challenges from the softmax gating function suggest that the previous loss functions, such as Wasserstein distance~\cite{Nguyen-13, Ho-Nguyen-Ann-16, ho2022gaussian}, being employed to study parameter estimation in standard mixture models or mixture of experts with covariate-free gating functions are no longer sufficient as they heavily rely on the assumptions that the weights of these models are independent of the covariates.

-\textbf{Main contributions:} To tackle these challenges of the softmax gating, we propose novel Voronoi losses among parameters and establish the lower bounds of the Hellinger distance of the mixing densities of softmax gating Gaussian mixture of experts in terms of these Voronoi losses to capture the behaviors of the MLE.
-Our results can be summarized as follows:
+\textbf{Main contributions:} To tackle these challenges of the softmax gating function, we propose two novel Voronoi losses among parameters and establish the lower bounds of the Hellinger distance, denoted as $h(\cdot,\cdot)$, of the mixing densities of softmax gating Gaussian mixture of experts in terms of these Voronoi losses to capture the behaviors of the MLE.
+Our results can be summarized as follows (see also Table~\ref{table:parameter_rates}):